May 2, 2017 by Wendell Robinson

-I recently attended IWCE, a conference focused on educating end-users and operators on the trends and evolving technologies taking place with Land Mobile Radio (LMR) systems.
+I recently attended IWCE, a conference focused on eServices_116_-1168ducating end-users and operators on the trends and evolving technologies taking place with Land Mobile Radio (LMR) systems.
 My mission at the show was to increase cybersecurity awareness.
 LMR systems are no longer entirely closed networks or immune from cyber threats.
 If anything, serving as a mission-critical, communication component for government and public safety agencies, they have a propensity of gaining the attention of hackers.
 Government entities are being attacked at twice the rate of other industries across the board.

 My goal was to raise awareness about the importance of proactive cybersecurity measures for LMR systems with a live hacking demonstration.
 From my demos, here were the common insights I gleaned from the LMR end-users and system operators I met: